PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

   * Creates \_IcTda.tsv files and .mzid
   * Can also be run with the spectrum source file directly, with PbfGen and ProMex run as part of the process.

+4. Optionally use ProMexAlign to align MS1 features between datasets
+  * Creates a .tsv file listing a consolidated list of MS1 features, plus the corresponding Feature IDs from the input files
+  * A FeatureID of 0 means the feature was not present

 Example command lines:

 `PbfGen.exe -s MyDataset.raw`